AnkitaSood/frontend-nanodegree-mobile-portfolio/README.md

 #####Follow these steps to verify the performance scores:

  1. Go to the dist/ folder and open pizza.html in a browser (preferably in incognito mode - with no other tasks/tabs running).
  2. Open the web developer tools and record the timeline while interacting with the page.
  3. Stop the recording and observe the timelines/ frame graphs.

-  OR
-  1. Open the pizza.html in Chrome Canary, and open the developer tools.
-  2. Go to the timeline section and select 'Show FPS meter' option under the Rendering tab.
-  3. Interact the page and observe the FPS meter.
+Alternatively, open the pizza.html in Chrome Canary, and open the developer tools.
+Go to the timeline section and select 'Show FPS meter' option under the Rendering tab.
+Interact the page and observe the FPS meter.

 ##### HOW THE RESULT WAS ACHIEVED:
   - Cached all DOM element references, which were being manipulated for faster processing.